Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Results

 On the other hand, for a large value of $k_z$ and low magnetic field, the SO coupling plays a major role, forcing the electron spin to align along the effective Rashba field directed in the $x$ axis.
-In this scenario, the spin-up and spin-down components of the spinor become almost equal, resulting in a decrease in $\langle g_{SO}^{zz} \rangle$.
-It is worth noting that even for a large $k_z$ and strong SO coupling, an increasing magnetic field can deviate the electron spin direction from the $x$ towards the $z$ axis, leading to an overall increase in $\langle g_{SO}^{zz} \rangle$ with the magnetic field, as depicted in Fig.~\ref{fig:gzz_magnitude}.
+In this scenario, the spin-up and spin-down components of the spinor become almost equal, resulting in a decrease in $\gstar$.
+It is worth noting that even for a large $k_z$ and strong SO coupling, an increasing magnetic field can deviate the electron spin direction from the $x$ towards the $z$ axis, leading to an overall increase in $\gstar$ with the magnetic field, as depicted in Fig.~\ref{fig:gzz_magnitude}.

 Finally, note that results presented in Fig.~\ref{fig:gzz_magnitude} for the magnetic field directed along the $z$-axis at $k_z=0$ corresponds to the physical situation considered theoretically in Ref.~\onlinecite{Winkler2017}, where the enhancement of the effective \Lande\ factor has been recently predicted in semiconductor NWs.
-The predicted effect was however restricted to the higher subbands characterized by the large orbital momentum.
-Here, we show that the enhancement of $g^*$ can be also observed for the lowest state for which it can be induced by the orbital effects form the spin-orbital term.
+The predicted effect was however restricted to the higher subbands characterized by the nonzero orbital momentum where the orbital effects are relevant.
+Here, we show that the enhancement of $g^*$ for the lowest band is possible only when the magnetic field is applied perpendicular to $\boldsymbol{\alpha}_R$ - in our setup along the $x$-axis.

-To summarize this section, we conclude that the significant enhancement of the effective \Lande\ factor observed in recent experiments can be explained as resulting from the orbital effects from the SO coupling.
-Our results demonstrate that this enhancement is most pronounced when the magnetic field is directed perpendicular $\boldsymbol{\alpha}_R$.
-In Fig.~\ref{fig:gxx_Vg} we show the gate voltage dependence of $\langle g_{SO}^{xx} \rangle$, calculated for a magnetic field directed along the $x$ axis with $B_x = 1$~T. It can be observed that the inclusion of the SO effects may lead to a substantial increase of the effective \Lande\ factor $\mathbf{g}_{SO}$, reaching up to three times the value obtained from the RLZ formula.
+To summarize this section, in Fig.~\ref{fig:gxx_Vg} we show the gate voltage dependence of $\gstar$, calculated for a magnetic field directed along the $x$ axis with $B_x = 1$~T. It can be observed that the inclusion of the SO effects may lead to a substantial increase of the effective \Lande\ factor $\gstar$, reaching up to four times the value obtained from the RLZ formula.